cterdam/genpro/README.md

 ## TODO

+- see if wandb.magic will work once other wandb components are complete
 - save logs upon exit - use `atexit`
 - compute SHA256 sum of each model and write a file when uploading